psiborg/Geofence/README.md

 Geofence
 ========

-A geofencing sample using Leaflet maps
+A geofencing sample using Leaflet maps.